mpv-player/mpv/DOCS/man/options.rst

     while  ``--sub-file`` takes a single filename, but can be used multiple times to add multiple files.
 Technically, ``--sub-file`` is a CLI/config file only alias for  ``--sub-files-append``.

+``--sub-file-priority=<yes|no|never>``
+    When loading any type of external subtitle track, choose whether to prioritize its autoselection over other potential aspects of the track (e.g. slang or various --subs-fallback options).
+This defaults to ``yes`` meaning that external subtitle files have priority over internal subtitles.
+    ``no`` removes any special prioritization whereas ``never`` will prefer internal tracks.

 ``--secondary-sid=<ID|auto|no>``
     Select a secondary subtitle stream.
 This is similar to ``--sid``.
 If a